top of page

 For tax year 2023, individuals age 50+ can contribute a maximum of $7,500 into a Roth IRA or 100% of earned income, whichever is less.

-A non-working spouse can also contribute the maximum to a Roth IRA if the working spouse is earning more than 2x the annual Roth IRA contribution.
-For example, the working spouse must be earning above $14,000 for tax year 2022 for both the working spouse and the non-working spouse to be eligible to contribute the full $7,000 each into Roth IRAs.
+For example, the working spouse must be earning above $15,000 for tax year 2023 for both the working spouse and the non-working spouse to be eligible to contribute the full $7,500 each into Roth IRAs.

 Contribution Deadlines